Derppening/2018f-revision-notes/COMP3021/appendix.md

     /**
      * Concatenates the specified string to the end of this string.
-     * <p>
-     * If the length of the argument string is {@code 0}, then this
-     * {@code String} object is returned.
-Otherwise, a
-     * {@code String} object is returned that represents a character
-     * sequence that is the concatenation of the character sequence
-     * represented by this {@code String} object and the character
-     * sequence represented by the argument string.
      *
      * @param   str   the {@code String} that is concatenated to the end
      *                of this {@code String}.